Getting Started

 - status: Typically "failed".

-- messafe: Provides a short description of the outcome (e.g., "Aunauthenticated").
+- message: Provides a short description of the outcome (e.g., unauthenticated).

 Response